-An uninterruptible power supply (UPS), also known as battery backup, provides varying degrees of protection against blackouts and other power disturbances, depending on the UPS design type: online, standby (offline) or line-interactive.
+An uninterruptible power supply (UPS), also known as battery backup, provides different levels of protection against power problems, depending on the UPS type: online, standby (offline) or line-interactive.

 Online vs. Standby (Offline) and Line-interactive UPSs